MangosExtras/MangosZero_Localised/README.md

 ### Features

-Rather than a all or nothing system for localisation, the languages can be chosen individually Current support will include the following:
+Rather than an all or nothing system for localisation, the languages can be chosen individually

+Current support will include the following:
 * Korean
 * French